Skip to main content

 General

-• Understand various file system structures that are utilized in different mobile devices
+• Differentiate various file system structures utilized in different mobile devices and examine their forensic implications.

-• Identify the common artifacts (from Android, and iOS operating systems) to look for during forensic investigation
+• Identify and examine common artifacts from Android and iOS operating systems during forensic investigations.

-• Explain the principles and practice of Ethics and Law for computer forensics investigators.
+• Evaluate the principles and practices of Ethics and Law for computer forensics investigators and their impact on forensic procedures.

-• Present the evidence and conclusions of an investigation in a report format.
+• Prepare and present the evidence and conclusions of an investigation in a professional forensic report format.

-• Analyze the security of mobile applications running on major platforms to identify various vulnerabilities that may exists in these applications.
+• Assess the security of mobile applications running on major platforms to identify various vulnerabilities that may exist in these applications.